 So, out-of-shape older guys everywhere can take comfort in their “dad bods,” sedentary lifestyles, and low-testosterone levels, right?
-Because, despite all other evidence, women must really be attracted to guys like Kevin James over Hugh Jackman, right?
+Because, despite all other evidence, women must really be attracted to that older dad next door who let himself go, over Hugh Jackman, right?

 No and no.